iqual-ch/drupal-platform/README.md

 ### Replaced Assets

-Assets that are fully managed by the package and will be created if inexistant or otherwise overwritten in the target destination:
+Assets that are fully managed by the package and will be created if inexistent or otherwise overwritten in the target destination:

 <details>
 <summary>Show structure of replaced assets</summary>